st707311g/RSAadjust3D/README.md

 ![Main window](./figures/mainwind.jpg)

 1. 3D view of RSAvis3D volume, RSA vector trace, and PET-CT volume.
-2. Resolution for RSAvis3D and PET-CT volumes.
-The `Rescale` button rescales the PET-CT volume.
+2. Resolution for RSAvis3D and PET volumes.
+The `Rescale` button rescales the PET volume.
-3. Intensity of RSAvis3D volume, RSA vector trace, and PET-CT volume.
+3. Intensity of RSAvis3D volume, RSA vector trace, and PET volume.
 Strong on the right, weak on the left.
-4. Flip the PET-CT volume.
+4. Flip the PET volume.
-5. Shift and rotate setting for the PET-CT volume.
+5. Shift and rotate setting for the PET volume.
-6. Export registrated PET-CT volume.
+6. Export registrated PET volume.
 The file will be saved in a directory with the suffix "_registrated".

 ## version policy